 Paired with traditional antivirus software, which protects against file-based malware, moving target defense significantly reduces the likelihood of a successful attack.
 And, crucially, it does so without requiring extensive or ongoing input from the IT team, freeing them up to focus on whatever the pandemic response requires.

-Though COVID-19 feels unprecedented in many ways, cybersecurity was a problem in healthcare before the pandemic, and it will continue to be afterwards.
+Though COVID-19 feels unprecedented in many ways, healthcare cybersecurity was a problem before the pandemic, and it will continue to be afterwards.
 Ransomware attacks on hospitals and healthcare companies rose by 60% between 2018 and 2019 – totals likely to be eclipsed by the end of 2020.
 Moving target defense may not be able to decrease the number of attacks, unfortunately, but it can make those attacks irrelevant.
 Implementing this technology now helps organizations persevere during the pandemic and come out even stronger on the other side.